Richeh/yggdrasil/readme.md

 ## Goals beyond MVP (stuff I might care about in future)

     * extendable data saved on each subject - whether that's text or photographs
+    * location tracking - follow the area of residence of ancestors throughout history

+## Creating migrations:
+npx sequelize-cli migration:generate --name remove-unique-from-forenames

+Thanks to GitHub Copilot AI Assistant for the help.